JinhuiWangwisc/Jinhui_Botany_563/notebook-log.md

 **maxdiff_ < 0.1**: good run
 **maxdiff < 0.3**: acceptable
 **0.3 < maxdiff < 1**: the sample is not yet sufficiently large and the chain have not convergaed, but this is on the right track
 if maxdiff =1 even after 10,000 points, this indicateds that at least one of the runs is stuck in a local maximum.
+**after bpcomp, you will get a tree document which include the _current best tree_

 * _others_
 -t    <treefile>